 In 2015, Gov Co-founded Ledger Assets, a leading Australian blockchain company.
 He has a PhD from University of Manchester in Total Technology and before Ledger Assets, he was Managing Director of a number of private and listed companies.
 He is an investor and business founder and launched his first software company in 1991.
 Gov is experienced in concept development, systems architecture and design, commercial matters and has expertise in human/computing interface design and A.I.

-An engineer with over 10 years of experience and an ex-Goldman Sachs developer, Marc possesses immense systems engineering experience, with exposure to diverse computing protocols, high-performance systems (with cloud technology stacks, security systems), distributed technologies and high availability technologies.
-Having worked on several PoC projects which use blockchain and smart contract technologies, including Bitcoin, Ethereum, Multichain, Eris and Hyperledger, Marc has used this collective experience to strategically design and build Power Ledger solutions that leverage cross-asset concepts and frameworks.
+An engineer with over 10 years experience, ex-Goldman Sachs developer, Marc possesses immense systems engineering experience with exposure to diverse computing protocols, high-performance systems (with cloud technology stacks, security systems), distributed technologies and high availability technologies.
+Having worked on a couple of PoC projects which use blockchain and smart contract technologies: Bitcoin, Ethereum, Multichain, Eris and Hyperledger, Marc has used this collective experience to strategically design and build Power Ledger solutions that leverage cross-asset concepts and frameworks.

 Kristian brings his 15 years of experience in the energy industry, especially his experience in the analytical, regulatory, and commercial spheres of the industry to his work at Power Ledger, where he applies his expertise to the regulatory, market analytics and pricing requirements of the business.
 He has extensive experience with regulatory frameworks and compliance, having advised large utility corporations and economic regulators, as well as having worked as a Director on the Retail Energy Market Company board (REMCO) which administers the contestable gas markets of Western Australia.
 Kristian was also a sitting member of the Market Advisory Committee (the MAC) in the Wholesale Energy Market of Western Australia.
 Kristian has a strong understanding of compliance requirements within the regulatory frameworks and has coordinated works on regulatory compliance with licence conditions of the different regulated parts of integrated electricity and gas businesses.